$13.00

 Miah Jeffra

-Miah Jeffra is author of four books of fiction and nonfiction, most recently The Violence Almanac (finalist for several awards, including the Grace Paley, Robert C Jones and St. Lawrence Book Prizes) and American Gospel, winner of the Clark-Gross Award.
+Miah Jeffra is author of four books of fiction and nonfiction, most recently The Violence Almanac (finalist for several awards, including the Grace Paley, Robert C Jones and St. Lawrence Book Prizes) and American Gospel, finalist for the PEN/Hemingway Prize and winner of the Clark-Gross Award.
 Work can be seen in StoryQuarterly, Prairie Schooner, The North American Review, storySouth, DIAGRAM, jubilat and many others.
-Miah is co-founder of Whiting Award-winning queer and trans literary collaborative, Foglifter Press, and teaches writing and decolonial studies at Sonoma State University.
+Miah is co-founder of Whiting Award-winning queer and trans literary collaborative, Foglifter Press, and Assistant Professor of English/Creative Writing at Santa Clara University.

 Visit Author Page